Brandon Boston Jr.: Professional career

-Los Angeles Clippers (2021–present)
+Los Angeles / Agua Caliente / Ontario Clippers (2021–2024)

 Boston was selected in the second round of the 2021 NBA draft with the 51st pick by the Memphis Grizzlies, then traded to the Los Angeles Clippers via the New Orleans Pelicans.

-Boston was assigned to the Clippers' NBA G League affiliate, the Agua Caliente Clippers, for their G League season opener.
-Boston helped the Ontario Clippers win the G League Winter Showcase championship in 2022, earning Showcase Cup MVP honors after scoring 21 points in the final.
+Boston was assigned to the Clippers' NBA G League affiliate, the Agua Caliente Clippers, for their G League season-opener.
+Boston helped the since-relocated Ontario Clippers win the G League Winter Showcase championship in 2022, earning Showcase Cup MVP honors after scoring 21 points in the final.

+On August 8, 2024, Boston signed with the San Antonio Spurs, but was waived on October 19.

+New Orleans Pelicans (2024–2025)

+On October 21, 2024, Boston was claimed off waivers by the New Orleans Pelicans, who later converted his deal into a two-way contract.
+On February 26, 2025, the Pelicans signed Boston to a standard, two-year contract.
+He made 42 appearances (10 starts) for New Orleans during the 2024–25 NBA season, averaging 10.7 points, 3.2 rebounds, and 2.2 assists.
+On April 28, it was announced that Boston had undergone arthroscopic surgery on his left ankle.

+Fenerbahçe (2025–present)

+On August 4, 2025, Boston signed with Turkish powerhouse Fenerbahçe Beko of the Basketbol Süper Ligi (BSL) and the EuroLeague.

+On 1 October 2025, he made his EuroLeague debut against Paris Basketball in a 96-77 victory with 5 poinst, 3 rebounds and 1 steal in 8.4 mins.